xBoommy/BeatStride/docs/DeveloperGuide.md

 7. On your terminal run ``npx react-native run-android`` to initiate the application.

     7a.
 After starting up the app successfully, you may encounter repeated warnings regarding "Setting a timer for a long period of time ...".
 Click [here](https://stackoverflow.com/a/62638536/13624758) for the solution to solve it.

+8. You are ready to make changes and evolve this app!